-The curriculum at KS3 follows a broadly chronological framework, beginning in Year 7 with a focus on York’s history.
-In Year 7 students are taught in predominantly mixed ability form groups and are then placed into sets in Year 8 and Year 9.
-Lessons at KS3 are based on enquiry questions with an emphasis on developing skills and promoting active and accessible learning.
+The curriculum at KS3 follows a broadly chronological framework, beginning in Year 7 with Medieval Realms (1066-1500) and the Making of the UK (1500 – 1750).
+In Year 7 students are taught in predominantly mixed ability groups and are then placed into sets in Year 8.
+Year 8 start the year with The Industrial Revolution (1750-1900), Empire and Slavery, and Twentieth Century World up to 1939.
+Lessons at KS3 are based on developing skills and promoting active and accessible learning.

 The school operates a two week timetable with the time allocation per fortnight for History as follows:

 Year 7 – 3 x 1 hour lesson

 Year 8 – 3 x 1 hour lesson